AZURE-ARC-0/voxta-linux/README.md

 You can technically user another model, but only `clio-v1` is supported at the moment.

+#### KoboldAI

+KoboldAI can run LLMs locally.
+You can either use the [henk717 version](https://github.com/henk717/KoboldAI) or [koboldcpp](https://github.com/LostRuins/koboldcpp).
+You'll need to understand how it works and how to run custom models first.

+If you use koboldcpp, the default url (localhost:5001) should work if the server is running.

 #### Vosk

 Vosk is used to do speech to text outside of Virt-A-Mate (because it's better, faster and uncensored).